-Next Best Action Paradigm
+Next-Best-Action paradigm

-The real value from Big Data and analytics comes when every customer conversation delivers exactly the right message, the right offer, and the right level of service to both give the customer a great experience and maximize the customer's value to the organization.
-With Pega's Next Best Action, business experts develop decision strategies that combine predictive analytics, adaptive analytics, traditional business rules.
+The value of big data and analytics is fully realized when every customer conversation delivers exactly the right message, the right offer, or the right level of service to provide a great experience while maximizing the customer's value to the organization.
+With Pega Next-Best-Action, business experts develop decision strategies that combine predictive and adaptive analytics with traditional business rules to maximize this value.